The Hidden Gems of the Van Gogh Museum

 Every museum has its share of highlights.
 There are those that struggle with so many that it is difficult to make a list of reasonable length.
 The Van Gogh Museum in Amsterdam is one such case.
 But today we want to divert your gaze from the highlights, as you have already seen many of them before.
 Let us take a look at the hidden gems of the Van Gogh Museum.
-Some of them are amazing paintings, just overshadowed by others which have achieved more cultural recognition.
-Others are quirky, funny, or just very different in their own right, but still very interesting perspectives.
+Some of them are amazing paintings, just overshadowed by others that have achieved more cultural recognition.
+Others are quirky, funny, or just very different in their own right, but still have very interesting perspectives.
 They shake us out of our complacent acceptance of what is considered a highlight.
 We can all have our subjective highlights lists, that is what’s so fun about art!

-We all think of Vincent van Gogh as a tragic mentally disturbed figure.
+We all think of Vincent van Gogh as a tragic figure.
 An icon more than a human being.
 This painting shows he was more complex than that, prone to jokes as well.
 Van Gogh painted it in early 1886 while studying at the art academy in Antwerp.
 As much as drawing skeletons was a standard exercise in the art academies of the time, this example was probably painted during a break or after class.
 Van Gogh was bored to tears with such formal exercises, so he most probably did it to entertain himself and others.
 Although often interpreted as a criticism of smoking, Van Gogh was a keen smoker himself and continued to smoke until his death in 1890.

-2. Old Vineyard with Peasant Woman
+2. Vincent van Gogh, Old Vineyard with Peasant Woman

-This is one of van Gogh’s late works.
-Retaining the wavy lines of his other late works, but it feels very different when we consider the colors.
+This is one of Van Gogh’s late works.
+Retaining the wavy lines of his other late works, it feels very different when we consider the colors.
 The focus on blue-white contrasts brings to mind the famous Delft pottery.
-(Delftware is one of the types of tin-glazed earthenware or faience in which a white glaze is applied, usually decorated with metal oxides, and in particular the cobalt oxide that gives the usual blue color and can withstand high firing temperatures allowing it to be applied under the glaze.)
+(Delftware is one of the types of tin-glazed earthenware or faience in which a white glaze is applied, usually decorated with metal oxides, and in particular, the cobalt oxide that gives the usual blue color and can withstand high firing temperatures allowing it to be applied under the glaze.)
 It also forms part of the worldwide family of blue and white pottery, using variations of the plant-based decoration first developed in 14th-century Chinese porcelain, and in great demand in Europe.

 3. Paul Gauguin, Vincent van Gogh Painting Sunflowers

-4. Kingfisher by the Waterside
+4. Vincent van Gogh, Kingfisher by the Waterside

-This lovely painting shows van Gogh’s keen interest in nature.
+This lovely painting shows Van Gogh’s keen interest in nature.
 Obviously, it is nearly impossible to paint a kingfisher from nature, so he had a mounted one.
 He dulled the bird’s typical blue plumage to explore the various shades it is composed of.
 In his eyes the bird becomes the synthesis of the green grass and blue water, combining perfectly both colors.
-The only thing preventing it from completely merging with the background is van Gogh’s control of the brushwork, which gives it a very different texture.
+The only thing preventing it from completely merging with the background is Van Gogh’s control of the brushwork, which gives it a very different texture.
 As if the shorter more nervous brushstrokes were reflecting the bird’s tendency for very quick movement.

-Ok, so here we can argue, by all means, it is one of the most well known paintings by Vincent van Gogh, once we are done with all the fields and self-portraits.
+Ok, so here we can argue, by all means, it is one of the most well-known paintings by Vincent van Gogh, once we are done with all the fields and self-portraits.
 But such a topic also stands out from his popular oeuvre like a sore thumb.
 It is ugly on purpose.
 It wants to be ugly, it means to be ugly.

 Van Gogh bought the pair of shoes at a flea market.
 Then he walked through the mud in them until they were filthy.
-In his eyes that made them more interesting, worthy of painting.
+In his eyes that made them more interesting, and worthy of painting.
 It is a painting that, through the medium of an everyday worn-out thing, tells us about life.
 It instantly draws our minds to a person that would own such shoes.
 To how difficult their life must be.
 How poor they must be to be forced to keep using such old, damaged shoes.
 Those shoes tell a story.

 Hiroshige was a Japanese ukiyo-e artist, considered the last great master of that tradition.
 He is best known for his horizontal-format landscape series The Fifty-three Stations of the Tōkaidō and for his vertical-format landscape series One Hundred Famous Views of Edo.
-The picture above is an example from the latter.
+The picture above is an example of the latter.
 The ukiyo-e artists produced woodblock prints and paintings of such subjects as female beauties, kabuki actors and sumo wrestlers, scenes from history and folk tales, travel scenes and landscapes, flora, and fauna, and erotica.
-The term ukiyo-e (浮世絵) translates as “picture[s] of the floating world”.
+The term ukiyo-e (浮世絵) translates as “picture[s] of the floating world.”

 The subjects of Hiroshige’s work were atypical of the ukiyo-e genre.
 The popular series Thirty-six Views of Mount Fuji by Hokusai was a strong influence on Hiroshige’s choice of subject, though Hiroshige’s approach was more poetic and ambient than Hokusai’s bolder, more formal prints.

-7. Flowering Plum Orchard (after Hiroshige)
+7. Vincent van Gogh, Flowering Plum Orchard (after Hiroshige)